 Program Principles

-The Honors Scholar Program has five principles that inform its scope, structure, and delivery.
+The Honors Scholar Program has three principles that inform its scope, structure, and delivery.

 - That a liberal arts education should empower students to be agents of their own learning, in school and throughout life;